Metro

 Share

-The Trump administration has initiated a federal investigation into Duke University and the Duke Law Journal over allegations of race- discrimination in their editor selection process.
-The U.S. Departments of Education and Health, led by Linda McMahon and Robert F. Kennedy Jr., respectively, sent a letter to Duke’s urging a review of race-based preferences in hiring, admissions, and scholarships.
+The Trump administration has initiated a federal investigation into Duke University and the Duke Law Journal over allegations of race-based discrimination in their editor selection process.
+The U.S. Departments of Education and Health, led by Linda McMahon and Robert F. Kennedy Jr., respectively, sent a joint letter to Duke’s leadership urging a review of race-based preferences in hiring, admissions, and scholarships.
 The probe is part of a broader federal scrutiny of universities allegedly promoting policies favoring diversity, equity, and inclusion (DEI), as well as other initiatives such as climate action, transgender policies, and pro-Palestinian protests.
-The administration has linked these efforts to supposed against white and men—claims dismissed by rights advocates.
+The administration has linked these efforts to supposed bias against white people and men—claims dismissed by rights advocates.
 Duke University has not yet responded publicly to the investigation.
-The government has also taken action against Harvard University on similar grounds, with Harvard challenging frozen federal funds in .
-Rights have raised concerns that the administration’s efforts may threaten free speech and academic freedom.
+The government has also taken action against Harvard University on similar grounds, with Harvard challenging frozen federal funds in court.
+Rights groups have raised concerns that the administration’s efforts may threaten free speech and academic freedom.

 The Trump administration’s crackdown on DEI initiatives has sparked significant debate.
 Critics argue that these efforts threaten free speech and academic freedom, while proponents contend that they are necessary to ensure merit-based opportunities and address systemic inequalities.
 The outcome of these investigations could have significant implications for university policies and federal funding.